 Upon a showing of excusable neglect, the trial court may extend the time for filing the notice of appeal by any party for a period not to exceed 30 days from the expiration of the time otherwise prescribed for appeal by this subdivision, other rule, or statute.
 Such an extension may be granted before or after the time otherwise prescribed by this subdivision has expired; but if a request for an extension is made after such time has expired, it

 shallmust be made by motion with such notice as the trial court shalldeems appropriate.

 Rule 4 was amended, effective March 1, 1986; March 1, 1994; March 1, 1997; March 1, 1998; March 1, 1999.

 Given the existing state practice with respect to entry of orders and judgment, theThe time for civil appeals runs from "service of notice of entry" of the order or judgment.
-The case law exception, providing actual knowledge by the appealing party of the entry of judgment or order appealed from starts the time running for filing an appeal, was eliminated by the March 1, 1999, amendment to Rule 77, N.D.R.Civ.P.
+However, service of notice of entry of judgment is not necessary to start the time running for filing a post-judgment motion or appeal if the record clearly evidences actual knowledge of entry of judgment by the affirmative action of the moving or appealing party.
+See Rule 77(d), N.D.R.Civ.P.; Gierke v.
+Gierke, 1998 ND 100, ¶¶ 6-12, 578 N.W.2d 522, 525-26.
+Thorson v.
+Thorson, 541 N.W.2d 692, 694-95 (N.D.
+1996).
 This differs from the federal rule which provides that the period is to run from "the date of entry."The responsibility under subdivision (a) is shifted to counsel to serve the notice and commence the period for appeal.
 This differs from the federal rule, which provides the time for appeal is to run from "the date of entry."